qmk/qmk_firmware/keyboards/handwired/bluepill70/readme.md

 ## No bootloader

 Neither Xydane or I used the bootloader, the code for it is commented and you can use it if you want.
 I didn't achieve to run it and just used a serial programmer (FTDI, ST-LINK).

-## Adding layouts and revisions

-If you want to create new layouts just add them to the keymaps folder.
-If you prefer to develop a more complex revision just copy the bluepill70 folder, rename it and create a new keymap in /keymap.c (I tried to divide the project even more but it didn't worked).

 ## Pinout